Do you really need a rainy day fund in the 21st century?

-Today, if you live in the developed world, you have an unprecedented financial flexibility that will allow you to get your hands on cash very quickly - unlike most of human history.
+Today, if you live in the developed world, you have unprecedented financial flexibility that will allow you to get your hands on cash very quickly – unlike most of human history.
 So, do you still need a rainy day fund in the 21st century when you can just use a credit card or sell your investments easily?
-The answer is YES - read the piece below to understand both sides of the argument and to find out why you still need an emergency fund even in today's modern financial landscape.
+The answer is YES – read the piece below to understand both sides of the argument and to find out why you still need an emergency fund even in today’s modern financial landscape.

 Can you not have an emergency fund in place and still be in excellent financial shape?
 That’s a tough question because a rainy day fund lies at the bedrock of a good financial house and is recommended by most in the financial media and by most financial advisors.
-However, some say that an emergency fund is an outdated concept in today’s world of very liquid assets and easy access to credit - they argue that you can be in great financial shape without allocating some of your net worth into an emergency fund held in cash.
-Instead, they would argue, you can have the money you would have allocated to your rainy day fund invested in the market where it would earn a higher return.
-Are they correct or are is an emergency a timeless piece in your financial puzzle and still required even today?
+However, some say that an emergency fund is an outdated concept in today’s world of very liquid assets and easy access to credit – they argue that you can be in great financial shape without allocating some of your net worth into an emergency fund held in cash.
+Instead, they would argue you can have the money you would have allocated to your rainy day fund invested in the market, where it would earn a higher return.
+Are they correct, or is an emergency a timeless piece in your financial puzzle and still required even today?

 First, we’ll begin with the argument that AGAINST an emergency fund today…

 Let’s go back 100 years into the past and look at an average middle-class person’s financial house.
 That person likely had:

 - Minimal to no debt: Debt was a far less common thing in the past, although it still existed in many forms.
 Consumer/personal debt was rare.
 Additionally, mortgages were often paid off relatively quickly because housing prices were a much smaller multiple of an average year’s income.
 Without the modern financial system in place (where there are very sophisticated securitization and risk management practices), most of your financial life would occur at your local bank.
 That local bank would likely hold any debt you had on their own books instead of securitizing it and selling it off as banks commonly do today.